 What are the symptoms of a retinal detachment?

-- Development of a shadow which extends from the peripheral vision towards the center until vision is lost.
+Development of a shadow which extends from the peripheral vision towards the centre until vision is lost.

 What are the risk factors?

 Previous cataract surgery (particularly if it was complicated)